pulumi/pulumi-hugo/themes/default/content/product/_index.md

 overview:
     title: Infrastructure as Code for Engineers
     description: |
         Ship infrastructure faster with software engineering.
-Use Pulumi’s open source SDK in your favorite languages to provision infrastructure on any cloud, and securely increase infrastructure as code adoption across teams with enterprise-grade SaaS.
+Use Pulumi’s open source SDK in your favorite languages to provision infrastructure on any cloud, and securely increase infrastructure as code adoption across teams with Pulumi's enterprise-grade SaaS.

 key_features:
     title: Key features